intel/llvm/sycl/doc/DynamicLinkingTestPlan.md

 ### AOT & JIT compilation

 All the tests are compiled using AOT, JIT and mixed (AOT with JIT) compilation.
+Mixed compilation is the case when application is built using AOT and used shared library uses JIT or vice versa.

 ### Device code split modes